o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/scripting.md

 attribute:SetName("attribute_name")

 -- Set the value of the metrics attribute.
--- You can set string, integer or double as the attribute value.
-Call SetStrValue, SetIntValue or SetDoubleValue for different value types. attribute:SetStrValue("attribute_value")
+-- You can set string, integer, or double as the attribute value.
+-- Call SetStrValue, SetIntValue, or SetDoubleValue for the corresponding value type. attribute:SetStrValue("attribute_value")

 -- Add the attribute to the metrics attribute list.